harrySentinel/SantVaani/README.md

 - 🛕 **Old Age Homes & Orphanages** listing with donation support
 - 💝 A dedicated **Donation Page** to directly support listed Ashrams and Orphanages
 - 🌅 Aesthetic and modern UI with a peaceful **saffron/orange theme**
+- Added form in donation and as feedback form
+- added working email

 ---